Hexen II: Hammer of Thyrion 1.4.3

 -------------------------------

-0 is the default.
-Can also be adjusted from the
+0 is the default mode.
+Can be adjusted from

 gl_colored_dynamic_lights 0 or 1: